 Bangkok after dark is a totally different world.
 You’ll find everything from Bangkok night markets to late-night shows you probably wouldn’t tell your parents about.

 If that’s not your thing, you can simply take in the views from a rooftop bar in the city and continue partying in downtown Bangkok.

 Bangkok is famous for its nightlife.
 Many international DJs and party-goers come to Bangkok specifically to enjoy the lively nightlife scene.
 However, if you prefer a less crazy night out, Bangkok still has so many things to keep you entertained.

-Bangkok Night Markets are not to be missed.
-They’re places for both tourists and locals to come.
+Bangkok night markets are not to be missed.
+They are places for both tourists and locals to come.
 The smells, the spices, the tastes you’ll experience, will convince you to come back every single night.
 It’s a true foodie paradise.

 If you haven’t heard of the Patpong district, it won’t take you long to find out about it’s seedy reputation.

 Lately though, the region has transformed into a booming night bazaar where you can find souvenirs, gifts, jewelry, and handbags.
 It’s become one of the best open-air night markets in Bangkok.
 The market is open from 6 PM to 1 AM.
 It’s in the area called Silom, where you can spot all the infamous Go-Go bars.

 A lot of tourists come here for T-shirts, knock-off name brands, and fashion accessories.
 The prices are notoriously high.
 Sellers might double or even triple the price, so make sure you bargain hard when shopping here.